clabe45/shulkr/README.md

 *Version 0.3.3 fixed a major bug with the commit generation.
 It is recommended to remove all commits create before this and recreate them with the patch.*

+## No Log4j Vulnerabilities Found

+The decompiler has been scanned for the recent log4j vulnerabilities, including CVE-2021-44228, CVE-2021-45046, CVE-2021-45105, and CVE-2021-44832, and none were present.

 ## Requirements

 - Git